Choosing a Projector

 The throwing distance of your projector is important to know and will likely be on a chart in your projector specifications.
 If you look at the example below you will see some information hi-lighted in yellow.
 Now, we know we have a projector screen that measures 220" diagonally, and it is 16:9 aspect ratio.
 Scan to the left column marked Diag. and notice we have marked the 225" measurement.
 That is the size of the image that will be projected.
 Now Look under "Projection distance" and see the two numbers.
 As our projector, and likely yours, has a zoom feature, the two numbers represent that range.
 See if you can read this chart to mean that we will get a 225" diagonal image by having our projector between 28' to 32'5" from the screen.
 Specifications will likely differ to some degree, but these are a good start.

-In testing, we used and continue to use a Sharp XR-10X Projector with very favorable results.
+In testing, we used a Sharp XR-10X Projector with very favorable results.
 It has a reasonable zoom (1.15:1), multiple connection options, multiple resolutions (native at 1024 x 768, or XGA), but it will emulate high-definition.
 (Emulation uses software to improve the video signal to a higher quality.)
 We throw the image 26 feet, which falls in the specifications range of the XR-10X.
 Our projector puts out 2,000 lumens and the image size is rated from 40” to 300” diagonally.
 The 16’ OutStandingScreen™ is 220” diagonally.
-When buying a projector it is important to understand various specifications.
+When buying a projector it is good to understand various specifications.